margareteisfelder/Automated-EEG-Cleaning-Pipeline/README.md

 ### Step 2 - EEG Preprocessing Steps
 1. Press "Run" at start of section
-   - Specific parameters throughout section may be customized.
+   - Specific parameters throughout the section may be customized prior to running.
 See instructions within code and "Resources" section below for help

+   Individual cleaned spectra are saved to .csv file in output folder

 ### Step 3 - FOOOF
+1. Ensure "pythonwrap.py" is open and added to path for FOOOF to run
+2. Press "Run" at start of section

+   Spectral characteristics from batch will be saved as a single .csv file in output folder

 ## Resources
 - Loading .eeg files: